techidaily/site-win11-tips/source/_posts/old-vs-new-why-users-favor-windows-10-over-11.md

 ![Windows 11's system requirements](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/windows-11-system-requirements-1.jpg)

  Such upgrade system requirements have shut out lots of users from upgrading to Windows 11\.
-There are ways to[bypass Windows 11’s TPM 2.0 system requirement](https://www.makeuseof.com/bypass-windows-11-minimum-installation-requirements/) with the Media Creation Tool or by tweaking the registry.
+There are ways to [bypass Windows 11’s TPM 2.0 system requirement](https://www.makeuseof.com/bypass-windows-11-minimum-installation-requirements/) with the Media Creation Tool or by tweaking the registry.
 However, many users probably don’t consider it worth bothering going to such lengths for the sake of upgrading to Windows 11.

 ## 2\.
 Gaming Performance Issues